-Simplification of the CAP
+Simplification of the Common Agricultural Policy (CAP)

-Simplifying the CAP is essential to making our agricultural economy more competitive, preserving and creating jobs and contributing to a sound development of our rural areas.
+Simplifying the CAP is essential to making our agricultural economy more competitive, preserving and creating jobs and contributing to a sound development of rural areas.

 - the environment,